sjohnson71/TechAssess/README.md

 Please utilize the contents of this repository to complete the following tasks:

-Modify the API call in <b>API TEST 1</b> to send successfully.
+1) Modify the API call in <b>API TEST 1</b> to send successfully.

-Modify the API call in <b>API TEST 2</b> to send succesffully.
+2) Attempt to make the API call in <b>API TEST 2</b> succesffully.
+Be prepared to explore this scenario in-depth during your technical interview.

-Create an API call to DocuSign that creates a single DocuSign envelope that combines the templates <b>TestJSON1</b> and <b>TestJSON2</b> and is directed to the following recipients: John Doe, johndoe@test.test and Jane Doe, janedoe@test.test.
+3) Create a succesfull API call to DocuSign that creates a single DocuSign envelope that combines the templates <b>TestJSON1</b> and <b>TestJSON2</b> and is directed to the following recipients: John Doe, johndoe@test.test and Jane Doe, janedoe@test.test.

 When prompted, please return your completed API calls to your recruiting coordinator.